Apple computers/polyboard|Forum|WOOD DESIGNER

 I don’t know Macs but have had some people running our software on a Mac using a Windows emulator .

-This software that several of our customers use:
+The software that several of our customers use is VM Fusion:

 Another solution is to buy a second hand PC just for design software.